Official tutorial Language syntax Static typing

 • Blocks start after : and use spaces.
 Tabs are rejected.

-• A public class must live in a file whose name and package path match the class.
+• A public top-level type must live in a file whose name and package path match the type.

 Next Step